Dharmesh78/CKA_examples/CKA/training.md

   268  g get po -o wide

- Q18) Create a user “nec-adm".
+ Q18) Create a user nec-adm".
 Grant nec-adm access to cluster, should have permissions to create, list, get, update, and delete pods in nec namespace
  Private key exist in location:  /vagrant/nec-adm.key and csr at /vagrant/nec-adm.csr